dannyvelas/examplego_api/CONVENTIONS.md

 # Conventions

 These aren't hard and fast rules.
-They are agreed-upon guidelines to remove overhead when writing/sharing code.
+They are guidelines to remove overhead when writing/sharing code.
 It would be good to follow them when possible.

-### Go conventions this code follows:

-* Try for package names to not have underscores or dashes and have meaningful names unlike "util" or "helpers"
-* File names with more than one word should be separated by underscores
-* Use camelCase for variable names
-* Don't automatically make structs only able to be initialized with constructors (aka regular functions in Go).

-### Conventions I Decided:
+These are followed in addition to the [Go Conventions Here](https://github.com/golang/go/wiki/CodeReviewComments).

-#### Packages
+## Packages
 * Make everything private by default
 * Try to prevent nesting packages unless necessary.

-#### Git Commits
+## Git Commits
 * Commit messages are "\<topic\>: \<what-you-did\>". \<topic\> can be a package, a file, or a general concept like "errors".
 The only exception are commits that concern the entire repository.
     * Examples:
         * `README: added conventions`
         * `models: updated review model`
         * `errors: moved apierror/apierror.go to routing/`
         * `upgraded to Go 1.18`

-#### Errors
+## Errors

 * Define all the errors of your package in an `errors.go` file.
 Here is where you can define your sentinel errors and error constructing functions.
     * Examples: `api/errors.go`, `storage/errors.go`.